-The national competent authorities from EU 27, Iceland, Liechtenstein and Norway are registered in EUDAMED as well as the UK competent authorities in respect of Northern Ireland.
+The national competent authorities from EU 27, Iceland, Liechtenstein, Norway and Turkey are registered in EUDAMED as well as the UK competent authorities in respect of Northern Ireland.
 Concerning other third countries national competent authorities, the Commission may in principle be able to register them in the actor module from a later date under the condition that an international agreement including the MDR (and in due course the IVDR) has been concluded or fully updated.

 1.2 Which economic operators (including manufacturers, system/procedure pack producers (SPPP), authorised representatives (AR) and importers) are able to submit an actor registration request in EUDAMED actor module ?

-Economic operators (including manufacturers, SPPP, AR and importers) established within the EU 27, Iceland, Liechtenstein, Norway or Northern Ireland are able to submit actor registration requests in EUDAMED.
+Economic operators (including manufacturers, SPPP, AR and importers) established within the EU 27, Iceland, Liechtenstein, Norway, Turkey or Northern Ireland are able to submit actor registration requests in EUDAMED.

-Manufacturers established outside the EU 27, Iceland, Liechtenstein, Norway or Northern Ireland will be able to register only if their authorised representative is established within the EU 27, Island, Lichtenstein, Norway or Northern Ireland.
+Manufacturers established outside the EU 27, Iceland, Liechtenstein, Norway, Turkey or Northern Ireland will be able to register only if their authorised representative is established within the EU 27, Island, Lichtenstein, Norway, Turkey or Northern Ireland.

 1.3 Are Swiss national competent authorities registered in the EUDAMED Actor module?

-No, the Swiss national competent authority is not registered in EUDAMED as there is no longer a mutual recognition agreement between the EU and Switzerland for medical devices as of 26 May 2021.
+No, the Swiss national competent authorities are not registered in EUDAMED as there is no longer a mutual recognition agreement between the EU and Switzerland for medical devices as of 26 May 2021.
 Switzerland is therefore considered as a non-EU country.

 1.4 Are economic operators established in Switzerland able to submit actor registration requests in EUDAMED